vishnukarthik29/PDF-Image-Overlay-Tool/README.md

 ## 🌟 Acknowledgments

-Built with modern Python libraries and Streamlit powerful framework.
+Built with modern Python libraries and Streamlit's powerful framework.
 Special thanks to the open-source community for the excellent tools that make this possible.

 ---